ocf/ocfweb/ocfweb/docs/docs/services/web.md

 ## Additional details

-The web server runs Apache 2.4 with FastCGI (mod_fcgid), suEXEC, and suPHP.
+The web server runs Apache 2.4 with FastCGI (mod_fcgid) and suEXEC.
 Access and error logs are accessible in `/opt/httpd` using [[SSH|doc services/shell]].